cola98765/ColasCraftingChanges/README.md

 # ColasCraftingChanges
  The Long Dark blueprint pack
  requires ModComponent

+# This mod is for older version (2.01 z_perilousconstraint) it will not work on current version

 the mod consists of 3 parts

 Base:
 - crafting non-hide clothing for most clothing slots
 - making tinder back into sticks